 - kaempferol

-Alpha-Linolenic Acid & omega-3 fatty acids
+3. They provide Alpha-Linolenic Acid & omega-3 fatty acids

 The seeds have one of the highest amounts of alpha-linolenic acid out of all the other super seeds, even more than flax seeds.
 According to a popular published study, the higher proportion of α-linolenic acid makes chia a great source of omega-3 fatty acids

-Chia seeds are packed with soluble fiber which is beneficial for the digestive system and controlling diabetes mellitus and lower high blood pressure.
 The fiber in chia seeds absorbs water and makes your dog feel fuller faster, so adding the seeds to your overweight dog’s meals may prove to be beneficial.

 Keep a close eye out for any of the following signs: